samueladesoga/samblog/content/posts/getting-started-as-a-new-scrum-master.md

 #### Practical Experience for a New Scrum Master

-Below is a list of things to try that might help you get the experience required.
+Below is a list of ideas that might help you get the experience required.

 ##### Current Employment